-The site key participates in the incremental GUID generation algorithm ensuring that any GUID generated with one site key is different from any GUID generated with any other key.
-Thus, items created on your development server have IDs that are guaranteed to be different from the IDs of the items created in parallel on your staging server, which guarantees that no ID clashes during synchronization.
+To address this risk SiteSync introduces the concept of a Site key, which is a number between 0 and 100.
+The site key participates in the Sitefinity CMS incremental GUID generation algorithm, ensuring that any GUID generated with one site key is different from any GUID generated with any other key.
+Thus, when you configure different Site key on each environment, items created on your staging environment have IDs that are guaranteed to be different from the IDs of the items created in parallel on your production environment.
+This mechanism guarantees no ID clashes during synchronization.

 Back To Top